hazim1093/derosca-web/README.md

 - Real-time notifications (contributions, pool distribution, etc.)
 - Transparent, on-chain status and history

+## Supported Networks

+- Localhost (default for development)
+- Ethereum Mainnet
+- Sepolia Testnet
+- Arbitrum One

+The app will automatically use the network selected in your wallet (e.g., MetaMask).
+You can deploy and interact with contracts on any of the supported networks.

 ## Backend

 This dApp interacts with the [DeROSCA smart contract backend](https://github.com/hazim1093/DeROSCA).